Aug 2, 2020: 18th Sunday in Ordinary Time (A)

 the benefits assured to David.

-This week’s reading comes from the section of Isaiah known as Second Isaiah (Chapters 40-55), which has been called the Book of Consolation.
+This week’s first reading comes from the section of Isaiah known as Second Isaiah (Chapters 40-55), which has been called the Book of Consolation.
 Accordingly, our passage for today contains some of the most moving sentiments placed in the mouth of God.

 Thus says the LORD: All you who are thirsty, come to the water!
 You who have no money, come, receive grain and eat; come, without paying and without cost, drink wine and milk!

 Note that the invitation is extended to “all you who are thirsty”; not only those who had been faithful throughout their exile in Babylon, or those who had found a way to make a living while in exile.
-The only condition is a thirst for God.

 Why spend your money for what is not bread; your wages for what fails to satisfy?